contao/docs/docs/manual/performance/cronjobs.en.md

     - /en/performance/cronjobs/
 ---

-Contao ships with a cronjob framework by default.
+Contao ships with a cronjob framework out of the box.
 In short, this allows developers to register cronjobs for their own extensions in a simpler and consistent way.

 By default, cronjobs are executed whenever someone visits the website.
 This can negatively affect the